 Complaints

-Settle District U3A Complaints Procedure
+Settle District U3A Complaints Policy

-1. In any organisation, complaints will occur from time to time and it is important that members know where to turn for help, advice and support, so that whatever the issue, it can be dealt with quickly, objectively and appropriately.
-In the first instance, complaints should be directed towards the Committee of the U3A.
+In the first instance, complaints should be directed towards the Committee of the Settle District U3A (sdu3a).
 This may include complaints from members about an issue that has arisen or complaints from an external organisation or individual.
 Depending on the nature and source of the complaint, the Committee will make a decision as to how best to approach reaching a resolution.

-2. All actions will be documented.
+• All actions are documented.

-4. The U3A Committee will try to de-escalate the situation and settle issues without having to resort to formal action, where possible.
+• Every effort is made to try and de-escalate the situation and settle issues without having to

-5. Confidentiality will be maintained.
-For more serious complaints the Committee may need to liaise with and share information with the Third Age Trust.
-This will not constitute a data breach due to the U3A’s membership of and affiliation with the Trust.
+liaise with and share information with the Third Age Trust.
+This will not constitute a data

-6. Decisions made will be based on the facts and evidence gathered.
+• Decisions made will be based on the facts and evidence gathered.

 Informal process

-1. The Groups’ Co-ordinator or designated Trustee will first attempt informal resolution, by holding an informal discussion with each party concerned.
+holding an informal discussion with each party concerned.
 The purpose of this would be to understand the problem and hear each party’s views.
 The parties may decide to put their concerns or complaints in writing, and for the sake of clarity this is often helpful.

 2. The Groups’ Co-ordinator or designated Trustee will seek to summarise the situation with both parties, be clear about any required changes to ensure it does not happen again and clear the air.